mrdcvlsc/APA/README.md

    [ ] ***IMPLEMENT FASTER APPROACHES***

-   [ ] maximize int array values when performing arithmetic operations for internal methods of addition, subtraction, multiplication, from one digit to possibly 4-8?
+   [ ] maximize int array values when performing arithmetic operations for internal methods of multiplication, from one digit to possibly 4-8?

 ---------------------------------------------------------